Rightway Career Consultants

 New Zealand spans an area of 268,021 km² and has a population of approximately 5 million.
 The average life expectancy of its citizens is 81.66 years.

-New Zealand is a developed country which provides quality life, economic freedom, education and protection to the citizens.
-It is an island nation which consists of two main landmasses, the North and the South island along with 600 small islands with 9th largest coastline of 15,000km.
+New Zealand is a developed country that provides quality life, economic freedom, education, and protection to the citizens.
+It is an island nation that consists of two main landmasses, the North and South Islands, along with 600 small islands, with the 9th largest coastline of 15,000 km.
 N.Z. is bordered by the South Pacific Ocean and the Tasman Sea, and the weather remains adaptable for healthy living.

 Language